metaDAOproject/propaganda/introduction/introduction-2.md

 > "It is hard to imagine a more stupid or more dangerous way of making decisions than by putting those decisions in the hands of people who pay no price for being wrong."
 Thomas Sowell

 A good example of a failed philosopher-kingdom is China under Chairman Mao.
-Because he was so popular, he was basically unaccountable, which allowed him to implement policies that led to mass-starvation without being ejected from office.^10
+Because he was so popular, he was unaccountable, which allowed him to implement policies that led to mass-starvation without being ejected from office.^10

 ## Aligning incentives